 How to have a stress-free visit to Acadia National Park

 2) Take the fare-free Island Explorer bus if you’re visiting Acadia National Park between late June and Columbus Day, to avoid the frustration of trying to find parking at some of the more popular trailheads and sites.
 A direct bus route goes from Hulls Cove Visitor Center to the Jordan Pond House, making it that much easier to have tea and popovers or get to the trails near the pond.
 Bus stops were recently added at Acadia Mountain, Bubble Rock, Parkman Mountain and the Cadillac North Ridge Trail.
 Some stops may not be marked on the bus map available for free at local businesses or online, but you can ask the bus driver to let you off, even if it’s not an official stop (as long as it’s safe).
-You can even take your bicycle on the Island Explorer to the carriage roads, with a bicycle express bus to the Eagle Lake network.
+There is limited space to take your bicycle on the Island Explorer to the carriage roads.
+It’s important to understand that a bicycle express bus to the Eagle Lake network was set to be suspended for at least 2020.
 And dogs on leash are welcome on board too.
 Be sure to buy a park pass at the Bar Harbor Village Green Information Center across from the Island Explorer hub.
 The Island Explorer is definitely one secret to a stress-free visit to Acadia.

 3) Head to less-traveled park trails, whether on the “quiet side” of Mount Desert Island west of Somes Sound, the quieter side of Schoodic Peninsula on the mainland, or the quietest side of Isle au Haut, accessible only by mail boat.
 West of Somes Sound, try out St. Sauveur Mountain, Beech Cliff Loop or Bernard Mountain Loop.
 Or try out the new hiking trails over on Schoodic, about 1 hour’s drive from Bar Harbor (or a 1 hour ferry and Island Explorer ride from Bar Harbor during the peak season).
 All these trails, and more, are included in the 3rd edition of our Hiking Acadia National Park, which won the 2016 National Outdoor Book Award and is available at the Eastern National bookstore in the Hulls Cove Visitor Center, Sherman’s Books and Stationery on Main Street in Bar Harbor, and on Amazon.com.
 (NOTE: See sidebar about Amazon.com links on this site.)